jfabello/gc-platform-api-client/docs/classes/externalcontacts-api.md

 - [`postExternalcontactsBulkNotesUpdate`](#postexternalcontactsbulknotesupdate) - Bulk update notes
 - [`postExternalcontactsBulkOrganizations`](#postexternalcontactsbulkorganizations) - Bulk fetch organizations
 - [`postExternalcontactsBulkOrganizationsAdd`](#postexternalcontactsbulkorganizationsadd) - Bulk add organizations
+- [`postExternalcontactsBulkOrganizationsDivisionviews`](#postexternalcontactsbulkorganizationsdivisionviews) - Bulk fetch organizations across divisions
+- [`postExternalcontactsBulkOrganizationsEnrich`](#postexternalcontactsbulkorganizationsenrich) - Bulk enrich external organizations - Run up to 10 Enrich operations per request
 - [`postExternalcontactsBulkOrganizationsRemove`](#postexternalcontactsbulkorganizationsremove) - Bulk remove organizations
 - [`postExternalcontactsBulkOrganizationsUpdate`](#postexternalcontactsbulkorganizationsupdate) - Bulk update organizations
 - [`postExternalcontactsBulkRelationships`](#postexternalcontactsbulkrelationships) - Bulk fetch relationships
 - [`postExternalcontactsBulkRelationshipsAdd`](#postexternalcontactsbulkrelationshipsadd) - Bulk add relationships
 - [`postExternalcontactsBulkRelationshipsRemove`](#postexternalcontactsbulkrelationshipsremove) - Bulk remove relationships
 - [`postExternalcontactsBulkRelationshipsUpdate`](#postexternalcontactsbulkrelationshipsupdate) - Bulk update relationships
+- [`postExternalcontactsContactJourneySegments`](#postexternalcontactscontactjourneysegments) - Assign/Unassign up to 10 segments to/from an external contact or, if a segment is already assigned, update the expiry date of the segment assignment.
+Any unprocessed segment assignments are returned in the body for the client to retry, in the event of a partial success.
 - [`postExternalcontactsContactNotes`](#postexternalcontactscontactnotes) - Create a note for an external contact
 - [`postExternalcontactsContactPromotion`](#postexternalcontactscontactpromotion) - Promote an observed contact (ephemeral or identified) to a curated contact
 - [`postExternalcontactsContacts`](#postexternalcontactscontacts) - Create an external contact
+- [`postExternalcontactsContactsEnrich`](#postexternalcontactscontactsenrich) - Modify or create an External Contact, with powerful behaviors for finding and combining data with pre-existing Contacts.
 - [`postExternalcontactsContactsExports`](#postexternalcontactscontactsexports) - Create bulk export
+- [`postExternalcontactsContactsMerge`](#postexternalcontactscontactsmerge) - Merge up to 25 contacts into a new contact record
 - [`postExternalcontactsContactsSchemas`](#postexternalcontactscontactsschemas) - Create a schema
 - [`postExternalcontactsExternalsources`](#postexternalcontactsexternalsources) - Create an External Source
 - [`postExternalcontactsIdentifierlookup`](#postexternalcontactsidentifierlookup) - Fetch a contact using an identifier type and value.
+- [`postExternalcontactsIdentifierlookupContacts`](#postexternalcontactsidentifierlookupcontacts) - Fetch a contact using an identifier type and value.
+- [`postExternalcontactsIdentifierlookupOrganizations`](#postexternalcontactsidentifierlookuporganizations) - Fetch an external organization using an identifier type and value.
 - [`postExternalcontactsImportCsvJobs`](#postexternalcontactsimportcsvjobs) - Create CSV import job
 - [`postExternalcontactsImportCsvSettings`](#postexternalcontactsimportcsvsettings) - Create settings for CSV import
 - [`postExternalcontactsImportCsvUploads`](#postexternalcontactsimportcsvuploads) - Get url for CSV upload